SignPath/website/docs/documentation/artifact-configuration.md

 Read more about projects and artifact configurations in [Setting up Projects](/documentation/projects).

-## Deep signing

-In case you have more complex, nested artifacts, you might want to not only sign the container itself (for instance, an MSI installer package), but also all files that are shipped within the container (e.g., .exe and .dll files within the MSI installer).

-Therefore, every *container* format can contain multiple other *file* or *directory* elements to be signed.
-Each of those will be extracted, signed, and then put back into the container file during the signing process.
-All inner elements need a `path` attribute.

-## Defining file and directory structure
+## Containers: defining file and directory structure {#containers}

 Every XML description is wrapped in an `<artifact-configuration>` root element which contains exactly one file element.
 This file element specifies the type of artifact and signing method.
 Optionally, you can restrict the name of the file using the `path` attribute.

 Container-format elements may contain other file elements for deep signing.
+Every *container* format can contain multiple other *file* or *directory* elements to be signed.
+Each of those will be extracted, signed, and then put back into the container during the signing process.
+All inner elements need a `path` attribute.

+## Deep signing containers

+Sometimes you need to sign both the container and its contents.
+For instance, an MSI installer package needs to be signed, but you also want the files it installs to be signed.
+SignPath can sign both the container and its contents in a single pass if you specify an appropriate artifact configuration.
+See [here](#msi-sample) for an example.

 ### Platform considerations